-The City will implement a new simplified process in response to the 2023 Temporary Delegations.
+Once Transport for NSW brings in an effective set of Temporary Delegations of road authority, the City will implement a new simplified process in response to them.
 It will liaise with Transport for NSW to shape the form and timing of future Delegations.